jlu5/SupyPlugins/README.md

 ##### PassGen
 - Generates passwords on the fly!

+##### RelayLink
+- LinkRelay forked into a different name.
+See RelayLink/README.md for more details.

 ##### SupyMisc
 - Some assorted commands that don't seem to fit anywhere else.